csbnikhil/math-cheatsheets/five.md

 ### Approximating Areas

+When you have an irregulary shaped figure, it's very difficult to find the exact area.
+But we can approximate its area by fitting unit squares inside the figure.
+Depending on the number of squares that the figure fills completely, more than half and less than half, we approximate the area.

 ### Problems

 paving floors; finding the cost; perimeter of a garden; area of a path; areas of shapes that can be broken down into basic shapes;